consquence/consquence/README.md

 <div class align="left">
   <img src="https://i.postimg.cc/jj45CkpG/NH-Dozing.png" width='90' height='90'>
-<p><b>A.</b> Any pronoun.
-Usually busy, won't be active all the time.
+<p><b>Aya or Ao.</b> Any pronoun.
+Usually busy, not very active.
   <br>
   c+h encouraged. w2i lest your message becomes lost <br> I love conversation.
+I love getting to know new people.
-Don't hesiate to reach out :)
+  <br>Don't hesiate to reach out :)
 </p>
   <p>
     If you'd like to, do sign my <a href="https://consequence.atabook.org">guestbook.</a> I'm eager to give answers. <br> Further information: <a href="https://rentry.co/consquence">rentry</a> <a href="https://pronouns.cc/@as">pronouns.cc</a> <a href="https://">straw.page</a>